ciori/raspiscripts/README.md

-# raspiscript
+# Raspiscripts

-Based on raspibolt, but with scripts
+Create and manage your Bitcoin and Lightning Network node, based on Raspibolt, but with scripts.